Parameterized Hardness of Zonotope Containment and Neural Network Verification: Conclusion

 The most prominent open question is the fixed-parameter tractability of $L_p$-maximization on zonotopes for~$p\in(1,\infty)$ when parameterized by $d$.
 Recall that this is equivalent to \textsc{2-layer ReLU $L_{p}$-Lipschitz Constant} with only positive output weights.
 As a first step, one might try to find a deterministic FPT-approximation for norm maximization on zonotopes (e.g., by derandomizing the subspace embedding approach).
 Also, the complexity of computing $L_0(f)$ for 2-layer ReLU networks is open.
-In general, it is an interesting question whether the constants in the exponents of the running times can be improved, e.g., is \textsc{Zonotope Containment} solvable in $\mathcal O(n^{cd})$ time for any~$c<1$?
+Another interesting question is whether running times in $\mathcal O(n^{cd})$ for $c<1$ can be achieved for the considered problems.
+Last but not least, we wonder whether \textsc{$2$-Layer ReLU Positivity} is contained in~W[$1$].
+This would settle the parameterized complexity completely.